-Joining at 16 or 17
+Joining aged 16 or 17

 - More likely to be get a frontline job in the infantry or armoured corps, where training and education are more basic than many other army jobs and the risks in war are much higher.

-- More vulnerable to the army’s rough edges – bullying and harassment are common and are harder to deal with at a younger age.
+Younger recruits are more vulnerable to the army’s rough edges – bullying and harassment are common and are harder to deal with at a younger age.

-Joining at 18 or over
+Joining aged 18 or over